JaqlynBernardo/PA3-Python-Data-Analysis/README.md

 ### Problem #1
 Using knowledge obtained from the experiment and demonstrations: <br>
 * (a) Load the corresponding .csv file into a data frame named cars using pandas <br>
-* Display the first five and last five rows of the resulting cars
+* (b) Display the first five and last five rows of the resulting cars

 **Solution A**
 ```